ds-civic-data/Emergency_response_time/documents/proposal.md

 ### Theme

 We will be studying Portland street trees.
 We hope to figure out if the "right" types of trees have been used in recent planting efforts.
 These include large, native, evergreen trees.
+We also want to find if trees are being planted equally across low and high income areas.

 ### Questions